jeffomidvaran/qwkipedia/README.md

 ## How This Project Can Generate Profit
-### User Data that can be used to target ads
+1.User Data that can be used to target ads
  * searched pages
  * comments and iteractions with other users
  * infomation added to a qwki page
-### Sponsored Pages
+2. Sponsored Pages

 ## To Do